OpenAiTx/OpenAiTx/projects/OpenAiTx/OpenAiTx/README-en.md

 1. One-time translation using premium-grade LLM and make the result freely accessible to the open-source community.
 2. Supports Google/Bing multi-language SEO search, which client-side translation tools cannot do.
 3. Free & Open Source forever.
-4. Submit once and auto-update in the future, saving you time as a project maintainer.
+4. Submit once and future updates are automatic, saving time for project maintainers.

 ## Get Started